rengler33/dotfiles/README.md

 ```

 ### Additional Windows Steps

+Install MesloLGS NF font https://github.com/romkatv/dotfiles-public/tree/master/.local/share/fonts/NerdFonts (this is a good font that works well with oh-my-zsh and powerlevel10k)

 Copy the items in the C/ folder manually to the Windows system if they're needed.